apache/datafusion/docs/source/contributor-guide/index.md

 $ brew install protobuf
 ```

-You will need to verify the version installed is `3.12` or greater, older versions may not work correctly.
+You will want to verify the version installed is `3.12` or greater, which introduced support for explicit [field presence](https://github.com/protocolbuffers/protobuf/blob/v3.12.0/docs/field_presence.md).
+Older versions may fail to compile.

 ```shell
 $ protoc --version